Make a Cozy Plan

-I can't believe it's November already.
-Winter is on its way and I always have a problem with it.
 I don't like downtime.
-Any given day, I wake up ready to go and I'm energetic to check things off my list.
+Any given day, I wake up ready to go and I'm energized to start checking things off my list.
 When people ask me how I do it all I usually say I'm cursed with ambition.
 There is always something to create or a new interest to sweep me away.

 Winter is difficult.
 The sun barely climbs into the sky before sleepily relenting to darkness.
 Here in the Pacific Northwest, the rain and heavy cloud cover seems endless in the winter months.
 I become trapped; forced to stay inside to avoid the dank chill that no amount of layers can battle against.
 This makes me restless.
 I catch myself wrestling tiredness and fighting my own body's wish to rest and hibernate.
 I don't like downtime.
 I feel like I will lose my momentum or miss out on...something.

 But this year, I will shift my mindset.
 All cycles need a resting period.
 It's wise to take a cue from the seasons and draw inward.
 Pull your focus and energy inside yourself and listen to the soft whisper to tell you what you need.
 That soft voice you are usually too busy to hear.
 What do you need?
 What quiet moment do you want to take for yourself?
 Take sometime to nurture and rejuvenate.